DataBiosphere/toil/docs/toilAPI.rst

 .. autoclass:: toil.job.Job
    :members:

-Job.FileStore
+Job.CachingFileStore
 -------------
-The FileStore is an abstraction of a Toil run's shared storage.
+The CachingFileStore is an abstraction of a Toil run's shared storage.

-.. autoclass:: toil.fileStore::FileStore
+.. autoclass:: toil.fileStore::CachingFileStore
    :members:

 Job.Runner